 At Visier, protecting our customers’ data is our highest priority.
 We take our data protection obligations seriously and are committed to continually enhancing our efforts towards meeting privacy and security best practices and demonstrating ongoing compliance with global data protection laws and regulations.
-This includes taking the necessary actions to comply with the California Consumer Protection Act (CCPA).
+This includes monitoring emerging regulations and taking the necessary actions to comply with the California Consumer Protection Act (CCPA).
 For more information see Visier’s CCPA Privacy Notice.
 We encourage our customers to seek counsel on how the CCPA may affect their business.

 About the California Consumer Protection Act

 The California Consumer Protection Act (CCPA) was enacted in 2018 and